 The Spectacled Flying Fox needs urgent assistance

-Climate change is the increasing number of days with high temperatures.
-On January 15, 2019, a record-breaking heatwave in Far North Queensland pushed temperatures to 42 degrees celsius.
+Climate change is increasing the number of days with high temperatures.
+On January 15, 2019, a record-breaking heatwave in Far North Queensland pushed temperatures to 42 degrees Celsius.
 This one event is estimated to have killed more than 23,000 Spectacled Flying Foxes, or almost one-third of the species in Australia.

 As the impact of climate change increases, the remaining population of Spectacled Flying Foxes in FNQ will require a refuge to which they can retreat in extreme heat conditions.
 Through the purchase and restoration of high-altitude cloud forest on the Atherton Tablelands in Far North Queensland, we are achieving this outcome.